Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 "What about students who don't have access to AI tools?"

 This is exactly why Principle 6 (Equity and Access) exists.
-For AI-Integrated assignments, provide institutional access to approved tools, offer in-class time with the tools, and ensure the AI literacy primer reaches all students.
+For AI-Collaborative and AI-Required assignments, provide institutional access to approved tools, offer in-class time with the tools, and ensure the AI literacy primer reaches all students.
 For students who cannot access tools outside class, design the AI interaction to happen during class time or provide alternative pathways.

 "Should I use AI detection tools?"

 No. ARAD 2.0 explicitly recommends against building grading or misconduct workflows around AI detection.
 The evidence shows detectors are unreliable and biased.
 Instead, design assignments where the process evidence, verification tasks, and human performance checkpoints make detection unnecessary.
-If a student's oral defense reveals they cannot explain their written work, that is a pedagogical signal, not a detection result.
+If a student's oral defense reveals they cannot explain their written work, that is a pedagogical signal about where the teaching and assessment need to change.

 Implementation Guide: How to Start